 Greater Performance Choices

 writing performance to ensure smooth writing of streaming content such as video shooting.
 This is important mainly for camcorders, video recorders and other devices with video recording capabilities.

 The UHS Speed Classes defined by the SD Association are UHS Speed Class 1 (U1) and UHS Speed Class 3 (U3).

-SD Speed Compatibility
+SD Speed Class

 Fragmentation and Speed